SLColonies/Public/_docs/home.md

 Our main objective with SL Colonies is to build an RPG game which fixes the problem of broken trade and economy.
 Our goal is to create player driven economy, supply & demand between participating lands and player interaction in a grander scale where you are rewarded for participating.

 The in-game currency is not printed out of thin air.
 It must be mined, smelted, pressed into plates and minted into usable currency in order to be of any use.
 Only a certain profession has access to the coin crafting and this is controlled in order to manage inflation.

-Coins can be further traded for L$, both buy and sell and again based on supply & demand.
-If you are in need of quick coin, you can visit the main SL Colonies marketplace HUB to purchase coin using L$ if it’s available at the time.
-You can also sell your coins for L$ if there are current buy orders for coins.
-We added this feature for those players use to systems such as DFS and G&S where they could sell their crafted goods on the SL Marketplace for L$.